kennytanggg/THRUX/source/quickstartguide/index-quick_start_guide.rst

 #######
 Studies
 #######
-The next workspace, Studies, is used as a reporting mechanism for different study types your design.
+The next workspace, :doc:`utilityworkspaces/studies/index-studies`, is used as a reporting mechanism for different study types your design.

 #######
 Pricing
 #######
-Pricing Report and Equipment Rates, allow you to analyze the price of your design, and customize costs of materials and labor rates.
+:doc:`utilityworkspaces/pricingreport/index-pricing_report` and :doc:`utilityworkspaces/equipmentrates/index-equipment_rates`, allow you to analyze the price of your design, and customize costs of materials and labor rates.

 #####
 Codes
 #####
-Codes Reference allows designers to view various reference tables, or industry standards.
+:doc:`utilityworkspaces/codesreference/index-codes_reference` allows designers to view various reference tables, or industry standards.

 ###############
 Change Tracking
 ###############
-Change Tracking allows designers to compare branches of issuances.
+:doc:`utilityworkspaces/changetracking/index-change_tracking` allows designers to compare branches of issuances.
 Results can be exported to an Excel document, by using Copy/Paste.

 ################
 Explorer Toolbar
 ################
-Explorers and other Utility tools can be found on the right side toolbar, also known as the Explorer Toolbar.
+Explorers and other Utility tools can be found on the right side toolbar, also known as the :doc:`Explorer Toolbar <explorersandutilitytools/index-explorers_and_utility_tools>`.

 ******************************************************************************************************************************************************************************************************************************************************************